15 days of 0% revenue share

 Ads may not always display consistently across all browsers, devices, or operating systems due to compatibility issues.
 Generally, this happens due to outdated browsers or outdated operating systems that need to be updated.

-Moreover, you need to make sure that ads are run correctly on mobile devices.
+Moreover, you need to make sure that ads run properly on mobile devices.
 It’s because an increasing number of advertisers are targeting people with mobile ads.
-Using the right format will ensure that your ads display correctly on various devices and increase the chances of reaching your target audience.
+Using the right ad format will ensure that your ads display correctly on various devices and increase the chances of reaching your target audience.

 This will help to improve your ad’s fill rate and ultimately enhance your overall advertising performance.